 How to care for your Norfolk Pine

 Use these instructions to care for a Norfolk Pine.
-This guide will tell you how to water your Norfolk Pine, its light, temperature, and humidity preferences, and any additional care your plant might need to help it grow.
+This guide will tell you how to water a Norfolk Pine; its light, temperature, humidity preferences and any additional care it might need to help it grow.

-Water thoroughly when the top 1”-2” of the soil is dry.
-Let the soil dry out slightly between waterings.
-Avoid keeping the soil wet all the time—this can cause root rot.
+Water your Norfolk Pine when 25% of the soil volume is dry.
+Water until liquid flows through the drainage hole at the bottom of the pot and discard any water that has accumulated in the saucer.
 If the plant stays too dry, the tips of its branches will turn brown and crispy.

-Your Norfolk Pine is not fussy about fertilizer.
-You can feed it once a month during spring and summer with a general-purpose fertilizer at half strength.
-You will see new leaves appear and branches grow during this time.
-No fertilizer is necessary during the winter when plant growth naturally slows.
+Feed your Norfolk Pine once a month during spring and summer with a general-purpose fertilizer diluted to half-strength.
+No fertilizer is necessary during the fall and winter when plant growth naturally slows.

-Mildly toxic to pets typically, ingestion will cause mouth and stomach irritation with possible vomiting.
-Believed to be safe for humans.
+Mildly toxic to pets.
+Ingestion will cause mouth and stomach irritation with possible vomiting.

-If you wish to stimulate faster growth from your Norfolk Pine, move it outdoors to a shaded or partly shaded spot during the summer.
-Because it’s a tropical tree, wait until all danger of frost has passed before moving it out, and bring it back in before the first frost in fall.
+To encourage faster growth on your Norfolk Pine, move it outdoors to a shaded or partially shaded spot during the summer.
+Wait until all danger of frost has passed before moving it outdoors and bring it back in before the first frost in fall.